infinum/datx/packages/datx-test-data-factory/README.md

 console.log(user); // => { name: 'jack'}
 ```

-_While the examples in this README use `require`, you can also use `import {build} from '@datx/test-data-factory'`._

-Once you've created a builder, you can call it to generate an instance of that object - in this case, a `user`.
+Once you've created a factory, you can call it to generate an instance of that object - in this case, a `user`.

 It would be boring though if each user had the same `name` - so test-data-bot lets you generate data via some API methods: